redbadger/awesome-badger/chriswhealy/FractalWASM/03 WAT Basic Implementation/01/README.md

 const wasmMemBuff = new Uint8ClampedArray(wasmMemory.buffer)
 ```

-In this case, we do not need to allocate a specific `ArrayBuffer` object, because one is created for us by `new WebAssembly.Memory()`.
+In this case, we do not need to allocate a specific `ArrayBuffer` object, because one is created for us when we call `new WebAssembly.Memory()`.
 We do however, still need to create an 8-bit, unsigned integer array to act as an overlay on this `ArrayBuffer`.

 ### Decide How Shared Memory Should be Used